Exclusive: U.S. SEC scrutinizes fairness of stock exchange pricing

 Some brokers say the exchanges have used their essential position in the market to maximize profits, often to the detriment of smaller brokers.

-Joe Wald, head of brokerage Clearpool Group, said tiered pricing makes it harder for smaller brokers to compete for customer orders against bigger firms, which get significant discounts on trading costs.
+Joe Wald, chief executive of brokerage Clearpool Group, said tiered pricing makes it harder for smaller brokers to compete for customer orders against bigger firms, which get significant discounts on trading costs.

 “It discriminates against smaller broker dealers who end up almost perversely subsidizing the cost of the whole exchange relationship for the largest firms,” he said.